The Energy Step Code (ESC) paves the path to achieving a future of Net-Zero Energy ready buildings and homes.

 The BC Energy Step Code is a provincial set of standards to encourage the construction of energy-efficient and airtight buildings beyond the requirements of the BC Building Code.
 These compliance standards will ensure that the province will be Net-Zero Energy Ready by 2032.

-Effective January 1, 2019 the Energy Step Code will apply to all new Part 9 residential buildings in Whistler (generally single family, duplex and smaller multi-family buildings).
+Since January 1, 2019, the Resort Municipality of Whistler has been adopting the Energy Step Code for all its new Part 9 residential buildings (generally single family, duplex and smaller multi-family buildings).

 - Step 3 of the Energy Step Code will apply to all new Part 9 residential buildings.

 - Step 4 of the Energy Step Code will apply to all new Part 9 residential buildings on properties applying for rezoning to increase density or permit additional uses, and any new residential buildings that include construction of additional in-ground basement floor area excluded from gross floor area calculations.